The GPA Culture

 Recognize the impact personal behavior and character has on our local and global community.

-Develop and implement individual goals and action plans for academic achievement at GPA to access college in the future.
+Develop and implement individual goals and action plans for academic achievement at GPA to access college upon graduation.

 Participate in additional academic supports, if needed.

-GPA faculty and staff hold students to high standards as a college preparatory school.
+GPA staff hold students to high standards as a college preparatory school.
 Students will be expected to adhere to academic talk, take responsibility for their school community, and to do their best to achieve academic success.
-For these reasons, students must honor GPA REACH values, the Non-Negotiable, and school expectations such as:
+For these reasons, students must honor GPA’s REACH values, the Non-Negotiables, and school expectations such as:

 - Follow directions